 Creative nonfiction is wide-ranging in its forms, from the standardized structures of narrative journalism to the free-flowing spontaneity of personal essays.
 The multiplicity and contradictions of India will be both the backdrop and subject in this four-week course, which explores the

 multiplicity and contradictions between different kinds of creative nonfiction.
 You will read creative nonfiction written by Indian and non-Indian writers, as well as writings in translation, on a variety of topics ranging from personal history to social justice issues.
 The

 course is designed to cover the repercussions of colonialism and neocolonialism, globalization, and gender.
 Through the prism of these readings, you will seek to challenge your own perceptions about India while also learning to trust your literary instincts.
 Students will

 be required to keep a daily journal, contribute to a class blog, and submit weekly assignments culminating in two final writing projects: a journalism project and a personal essay.
+Students will gain exposure to contemporary Indian theater, arts, and dance through field trips and guest artists.
 Prerequisites: